 Asking good questions early on can make sure you have a great list of colleges when you’re ready to apply!

 Use the Common App

-You still have to pay the application fees for each as well as fill out any additional information colleges might require, but why not save some time in the process?
+You still must pay the application fees for each as well as fill out any additional information colleges might require, but why not save some time in the process?

 When it comes to applying to colleges, applying to at least seven colleges creates competition for your skills and helps you find the college that’s the right fit for you.
 Need help creating your college list?
 OnToCollege can help!
-Learn more about our College Admissions Counseling!
+Learn more about our College Counseling System!

 Find the Perfect College at the Right Cost

 College admissions can be complex, but you don’t have to do it alone.
 John Baylor and OnToCollege are here to help.